adamcin/oakpal/maven/README.md

 oakpal-maven-plugin
 ===================

-h2.
-AEM Package Testing
+## AEM Package Testing

-TL;DR: Paste the following into a content-package pom.xml and get started with oakpal-maven-plugin.
+_TL;DR:_ Paste the following into a content-package pom.xml and get started with oakpal-maven-plugin.

     <plugin>
       <groupId>net.adamcin.oakpal</groupId>